-The Dominican modern retail sector offers a wide variety of U.S. products.
-The sector is dominated by locally-owned companies and is growing rapidly.
-However, despite the growth of supermarkets, they only account for 20-25 percent of retail sales.
+The Dominican modern retail sector is growing rapidly and although is still dominated by locally-owned products, it offers a wide variety of U.S. products.
+Despite the growth of supermarkets, they only account for 20-25 percent of retail sales.
 The majority of sales are still in the traditional channel, which includes neighborhood stores (colmados) and warehouses, which offer largely local products.

-Quick Facts CY 2019
+Quick Facts CY 2020